 Over 150 projects were funded over 6 calls, the last of which closed in Spring 2013.
 As the Programme came to a successful completion in December 2013 a high level expert group produced a final evaluation report that highlighted among its key achievements:

 The European Commission welcomed the final evaluation report and commited to address its recommendations.
 In July 2013 the Commission launched a proposal for a follow-up that in May 2014 was adopted by the Council in a compromise text.
 The Active and Assisted Living JP will be further optimised for rapid decision-making and new types of support (like prizes and innovation grants) to further lower entrance barriers.
-Moreover, it will support the implementation of the European Innovation Partnership on Active and Healthy Ageing by aligning to the ICT-based innovation: from independent living and integrated care (including telehealth and telecare) to fall prevention, medication adherence and age-friendly environments and communities.
+It will support the implementation of the European Innovation Partnership on Active and Healthy Ageing by aligning to the ICT-based innovation: from independent living and integrated care (including telehealth and telecare) to fall prevention, medication adherence and age-friendly environments and communities.